How to See the Best of Trieste in One Day

 However, the pier was originally built on the wreck of the ship San Carlo between 1743 and 1751.
 Make sure to look for the large memorial stone.

-Audace Pier is 246m long, extending from the city, separating the basin of San Giorgio from the basin of San Giusto of Porto Vecchio.
+Audace Pier is 246m long and extends from the city, separating the basin of San Giorgio from the basin of San Giusto of Porto Vecchio.

 And it is a perfect place to watch the sunset.